hobbit24/ngsdn-tutorial/EXERCISE-1.md

 To read table entries from the switch (this will issue a P4Runtime Read RPC):

+Also, every time you need to make an entry you need to specify the table name all over again and repeat
 ```
 P4Runtime sh >>> for te in table_entry["P4INFO-TABLE-NAME"].read():
             ...:     print(te)